Name:

 Let's take a tour of the project structure in this starter repository by opening it on GitHub.
 The starter application has pre-written code for a to-do list app.
 It gives you a real-time database with a feed of all to-do list items and the ability to add new items.

-When the build completes, visit the newly deployed branch by selecting "View deployed URL".
+When the build completes, visit the newly deployed branch by selecting "Visit deployed URL".
 Since the build deployed an API, database, and authentication backend, you will be able to create new to-do items.

-In the Amplify console, select the main deployment > Data in the left-hand menu > Data manager to see the data entered in your database.
+In the Amplify console, click into the deployment branch (in this case main) > select Data in the left-hand menu > Data manager to see the data entered in your database.

 Make frontend updates